50 Interesting & Fun Facts About Arizona State You Should Know

 White and gray domes atop a tree-covered mountain overlooking a valley

-Kitt Peak National Observatory houses the world's largest solar telescope
+Kitt Peak National Observatory houses one of the world's largest solar telescopes

 There are 22 Native American tribes in the state